GravityKit/GravityView/readme.txt

   - GravityKit product updates are now showing on the Plugins page.
   - Database options that are no longer used are now automatically removed.

+__Developer Updates:__

+* Added: `gk/gravityview/widget/search/clear-button/params` filter to modify the parameters of the Clear button in the search widget.

 = 2.20.2 on March 4, 2024 =

 This release enhances performance by optimizing caching and managing transients more effectively.